Co-authored by Theodore Andrew Lee

 However, making vehicles smarter will require more computing power, data, and testing.
 There are still complications that developers are working to overcome.
 Because the cars use a GPS to determine its own location, the location may possibly be off by a few meters, which sometimes confuses the vehicle's computer system.
 Also, there are instances at four-way stops, where other cars do not comply with the right-of-way rules and the automated car may fail because it assumes all cars follow the rules.

 In the future when self-driving cars have the time to develop and improve further, many naturally expect it to make sense that manual driving will become outlawed.
 Having an automated vehicle would reduce the number of deaths due to distractions, intoxicants, and fatigue.

 This may be the future.
 Something only imagined a decade ago may soon become a living reality.

-Theodore Andrew Lee is a senior at Liberty High School, Bethlehem, PA.
+Theodore Andrew Lee will be a senior at Liberty High School, Bethlehem, PA, this fall 2015.
+He is the captain of the Junior Varsity Soccer Team and plays Lacrosse for the JV Team.
 He is co-founder of the Robotics Club and a writer for the school newspaper.
-Lee is a student Researcher at Lehigh University in Microfluidics and was selected to be in the Scholars Program for this academic year at Lehigh University.
-He is a volunteer First Responder at Hanover Township Volunteer Firehouse #1.
+Lee is a summer student Researcher at Lehigh University in Microfluidics.